Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 snippet: txsession-ef-configuration

-This registration registers the `MyDataContext` type to be built using the same session and transaction used by the `ITransactionalSession`.
+The registration ensures that the `MyDataContext` type is built using the same session and transaction that is used by the `ITransactionalSession`.
 Once the transactional session is committed, it notifies the Entity Framework context to call `SaveChangesAsync`.

 ## Using the session